multimodalas/fusion-qec-sim/PROJECT_STATE.md

 This file should be updated whenever a major release changes the research state of the system.

+Authoritative Project Documents

+The following files define the canonical documentation for the QEC system:

+• README.md — project overview and entry point
+• PROJECT_STATE.md — current architecture and research state
+• ROADMAP.md — long-term research direction and feature planning
+• CHANGELOG.md — release history and version evolution

+Interpretation guidance:

+PROJECT_STATE.md reflects the **current architectural state** of the system.
+ROADMAP.md describes the **future research direction**.
+CHANGELOG.md records **what has already been implemented**.

+Contributors and automated agents should consult these documents before proposing architectural changes.

 Current Stable Version

 v4.3.0